Financial Aid

 Our mission statement says that we seek to be “one community” with parents; part of being one community indicates that we are there for one another.
 As such, we do not want finances to interfere with a child receiving a Catholic education.
 Our goal is that the tuition is “affordable” (which is not an absolute guarantee for all situations).

-There are sources outside of the school for scholarship that anyone seeking financial aid needs to apply for; in addition to these outside sources, the parish may provide, according to its means, financial support to cover the cost of some of the tuition, as long as the family is ready to make the necessary sacrifices on their part to pay their portion.
-Through mutual sacrifice, we strive to attain this affordability goal.
+Families seeking financial aid must apply for scholarship sources available outside the school.
+In addition to these outside sources, the parish may, according to its means, provide financial support to help cover a portion of tuition, provided the family is willing to make the necessary sacrifices to meet its portion.
+Through this mutual sacrifice, we strive to achieve our goal of making a Catholic education affordable.

 There are currently three outside sources of scholarships: